vnsny-bia/VisitContactTrace/README-Setup.md

 <center><img src="./inst/www/VisitContactTrace-Setup.gif" width="800" align="center"/></center>

 In organizations that require administrative rights to install software, it is still possible to install R in the user's local storage without administrative rights.
-You can find the **Rgui** executable file in the directory in which it was installed.
+In this case, consider installing to the “documents” directory associated with your user account.
+You can find the **Rgui** executable file in a child directory within the directory that was selected during installation.
 Below are some examples of how this may look; click on Rgui.exe to launch an R session.
 If you will be using this application often, consider creating a shortcut on your desktop.

 <img src="./inst/www/Ri386-image.PNG" width="600" align="center"/>